-In this post I’m breaking down how much to charge for a sponsored post plus what to charge for exclusivity if a brand mentions exclusivity during negotiations or within their contracts.
+If you’re googling “how much to charge for sponsored post” you’re in the right place!
+Today I’ll break down the answer to that plus what to charge for exclusivity if a brand mentions exclusivity during negotiations or within their contracts.

 Keep reading or, learn how much to charge for sponsored post on YouTube.